1.5.1 How to Conduct Business Outside the State of Illinois

 University Equal Opportunity 217-333-7925

-- Contact University Payroll and Benefits (UPB) to ensure that relevant employment taxes are properly withheld.
+6. University Payroll and Benefits (UPB) ensures that relevant employment taxes are properly withheld.

 Withholding and documentation requirements in each state and country are unique.
 Employees working in another state must complete a Form W-4 or withholding statement for that state and a certificate of non-residence in Illinois or a Form IL-W-5-NR, Employee's Statement of Nonresidence in Illinois.
 UPB works with employees to collect the required documentation.
 UPB makes tax deposits and reports withholdings and earnings based on state requirements.